 Support for Students in French and Spanish

 Students in French and Spanish can take advantage of a number of different kinds of support during their undergraduate and graduate programmes.
-These include departmental infrastructure (the various facilities such as the Digital Language Centre, the seminar room and the help centre), special programmes like the Frecker programme in Saint-Pierre, scholarships and awards intended specially for students in French and Spanish, active student societies, and the help of departmental advisors for our majors.
+These include departmental infrastructure (the various facilities such as the Digital Learning Centre, the and the help centre), special programmes like the Frecker programme in Saint-Pierre, scholarships and awards intended specially for students in French and Spanish, active student societies, and the help of departmental advisors for our majors.
 Student support takes many other forms as well.
 This page provides basic information about the various kinds of support available, but you should follow the links to the more specialized pages to locate the exact information you need.

 If you don't find what you're looking for in our web pages, you should consult one of the following people for assistance: